Timothy-Lloyd/aci-tools/README.md

 ACI-Tools is a collection of code to push, remove and query configuration within Cisco ACI, allows speed and accuracy when deploying a Cisco ACI environment.
-I plan to release full version with csv import to public once happy with it.
+Currently adding functions to the playbooks.

 Requirements:
 ansible